-Starting Points: We usually start from the Treasury Spring Street, corner Collins Street.
+Starting Points: We usually start from the Old Treasury on Spring Street corner Collins Street.
 However we have run also these tours for conferences, staff events, tour groups and schools (two hours) from different starting points such as Melbourne Museum, The Immigration Museum, the Hyatt Hotel, Sofitel, City CYC and Flinders Street Station.

 ‘Our kids had a wonderful walk.
-It is always one of the highlights of our annual Urban camp.
-Karoo Primary School
+For years its has been a highlight of our annual city camp.
+Karoo Primary School.

 Cnr Spring Street, Old Treasury, 1862, JJ Clark